A.C. Pugh

 Killed in action - aged 26 yrs

-Son of Albert and Caroline Pugh.
+Son of Charles and Caroline Pugh.

 Buried at Guillemont Road Cemetery, Nr Albert, Somme, Grave IX.K.2